nih-cfde/use-case-library-build/library/NARRATIVE-13-view-data-access-and-attribution-log.md

 ---
 ### Scientific Objective

-A provider of a resource on the Data Commons would like to know if their resource is properly credited/acknowledged
+The provider of a resource on the Data Commons would like to know if their resource is properly credited/acknowledged.